If New Zealand Introduces a Central Bank Digital Currency, How Will This Affect Gold and Silver

 Future of Money

-On that page is a simplified explanation of what “money” is – well, according to the RBNZ anyway.
+On the RBNZ website under their “Future of Money” section is a page with a simplified explanation of what “money” is – well, according to the RBNZ anyway.

 They outline how the fall in the use of cash means they need to come up with another way to ensure everyone has access to their “central bank money”.